verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 * Distribution: Round-robin
 * Health Check: TCP

-The following entries are needed for the load balancer backend configuration:
+The backend must be configured for each load balancer, which is described in the following section.

 ##### **Backend for management load balancer**
-The target ports in the following table are marked TBD and need to be determined after you install Verazzano.
-Run the following command to get the target port for the NGINX Ingres Controller:
+The target ports in the following table are marked TBD and need to be determined after you install Verrazzano.
+Run the following command to get the target port for the NGINX Ingress Controller:
 ```
 kubectl get service ingress-controller-ingress-nginx-controller -n ingress-nginx
 ```
-In the PORT(S) column you will see the target port associated with port 80 and 443, for example: 80:30080/TCP,443:30443.
+In the `PORT(S)` column you will see the target port associated with port 80 and 443, for example: `80:30080/TCP,443:30443`.
 Use these target port values for the backend.

 | Service Name                                  | Type  |  External Port          | Target Port |
 |---------------------------------------------|-------|-------------------------|-------------|